jdeal/qim/README.md

 - More tests.
 - Better error messages.
-- Maybe merge the internal implementations of `select` and `update` to reduce copy-pasta.
-If performance is worse, or if the code is too confusing, it will stay separate.
 - Expose ES6 modules.
 - Static typing? `qim` might be diametrically opposed to static types, but worth seeing how good/bad they would fit.